charliecalvert/CloudNotes/Assignments/GitNewRepo.md

 ssh-add ~/.ssh/Prog270-Fall-2016
 ```

+When you want to connect to a remote machine using SSH, you have to specify which private key to use, or at least the location of your private keys.
+If you get a **permission denied** message, this is likely because:

+- You don't have the private key on your machine that matches the public key on the server you want to access
+- You have not given you public key to the site you want to access
+- Or, if you do have the key, and its public key is installed in the authorized_keys file on the server you want to access, then you have not made the private key accessible on your local machine.

+In most cases, it is the third of these problems that causes students trouble.
+A simple way to make a private key accessible is to use **ssh-add** to register it with a program called **ssh-agent**.
+Then, when you try to access a remote site, all the keys registered with the **ssh-agent** are tried, and if one of them matches, you are golden.

 ## Automating the load process

 If you don't want to perform this task manually, you could add the following code at the bottom of your **~/.bashrc** file: